gonative-cc/relayer/README.md

 ## Contributing

 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines & policies for how we develop the Cosmos Hub.
 Thank you to all those who have contributed!

+## Talk to us

+- Follow the Native team's activities on the [Native X/Twitter account](https://x.com/NativeNetwork).
+- Join the conversation on [Native Discord](https://discord.gg/gonative).